Targeting inflammation with LSALT peptide

 The Phase II trial was an international, multi-center, randomized, double-blind, placebo-controlled, proof of concept study of LSALT peptide (Metablok) as a treatment to prevent organ inflammation known to trigger acute respiratory distress syndrome (ARDS) and acute kidney injury (AKI) in patients infected with SARS-CoV-2 (COVID-19).

-The primary composite endpoint of the Phase II trial included prevention of acute respiratory distress syndrome (ARDS) and acute kidney injury (AKI).
+The primary composite endpoint of the trial included the prevention of acute respiratory distress syndrome (ARDS) and acute kidney injury (AKI).
 Additional secondary endpoints included reducing coagulopathy, cardiomyopathy and acute liver injury experienced by hospitalized COVID-19 patients.

-The trial dosed 61 patients in an international, multi-center, randomized, double-blind, placebo-controlled, proof of concept study of LSALT peptide as prevention of organ inflammation known to trigger acute respiratory distress syndrome (ARDS) and acute kidney injury (AKI) in patients infected with SARS-CoV-2 (COVID-19) or new variants of the virus.
+The trial dosed 61 patients in an international, multi-center, randomized, double-blind, placebo-controlled, proof of concept study of LSALT peptide as prevention of organ inflammation known to trigger acute respiratory distress syndrome (ARDS) and acute kidney injury (AKI) in patients infected with COVID-19 or emergent variants of the virus.

-Additional information about the Phase II trial can be found at:
+Additional information about the company’s Phase II trials can be found at ClinicalTrials.gov:

 This Phase III study was an adaptive, randomized, open-label, controlled clinical trial, in collaboration with countries around the world through the World Health Organization.

 In the later stages of the global pandemic, subjects were randomized, across one, two, three or up to four separate randomizations (including LSALT Peptide vs. Standard of care, alongside other therapies), to receive either standard-of-care products or the study medication plus standard of care, while being hospitalized for COVID-19.

 The primary outcome measures for LSALT Peptide measured patients’ number of respiratory support free days.